-Today's every day carry knives commonly feature a means by which the knife can be opened using a single hand.
+Today's every day carry knives commonly feature a means by which the blade can be opened using a single hand.

 This is accomplished by incorporating a thumb stud or a round hole in the back of the blade that gives tactile feedback and allows the user to open the knife without having to look at it.

-As a result, most modern production knife manufacturers have developed their own proprietary versions of the assisted opening mechanism.
+As a result, most manufacturers have developed their own proprietary versions of the assisted opening mechanism.
 They are marketed under various names such as Nitrous Assist, SOG Assisted Technology, SpeedSafe, Outburst, and F.A.S.T.

 It's important to note that not all assisted opening mechanisms also incorporate a locking mechanism such as CRKT's FireSafe which keeps the blade in the closed position in the user's pocket.
 Those knives without this feature can inadvertently open in the user's pocket.
 And that can damage your manhood.